 Before, bedtime consisted of climbing under the covers in a comfy pair of pajamas and getting lost in a book or Netflix until I fell asleep.
 Now bedtime consists of a carefully executed routine of baths, swaddles, feedings, rocking, and singing.
 I haven't read a book since before he was born, because I never know what kind of night's sleep he will allow me to have.
 When he goes to sleep, I go to sleep.
 This is my new normal.

 Now I have this sweet little person that depends on me, on us, for everything.
+Minneapolis air duct cleaning did a great job so we have clean air inside our home.
 Now my days are filled with big toothless grins, sweet little coos, and warm snuggles.
 Now I get to watch in amazement as he learns a new skill and gets so excited when we react with claps and cheers.
 Now I get to look forward to a future of making memories and carrying on traditions as a family.
-Now I know a kind of love I never knew existed, a kind that’s powerful, overwhelming, and yes, even a little scary.
-Before, I didn’t have any of that.
+Now we have a life insurance policy from lifecoverquotes.org.uk.
+We also get in touch with this Top Brokers Hub for some expert advice and guidance on life insurance.
+Now I know a kind of love I never knew existed, a kind that's powerful, overwhelming, and yes, even a little scary.
+Before, I didn't have any of that.
 This is my new normal.

 Now I am a mother, and I wouldn't trade my new normal for anything else.